Lillinator/navigation-menu-modifier/README.md

-# @Lillinator's Discourse sidebar navigation menu modifier
+# Discourse sidebar navigation menu modifier
 This theme component allows various customization of the Discourse forum sidebar navigation menu sections and properties.
 Thanks to @Nathank and @dodesz for code contributions.

 This component can do the following: